The Ripple Effect: how to be the change in a turbulent world

-We all feel the undercurrent of worry in the world right now.
-While many of us still struggled to get our balance back in the post-COVID wake, now we're also watching wars, wild weather, and groundswells of change happen in society, economics and politics.
+While many of us were still struggling to regain our balance in the wake of COVID, now we're also watching wars, wild weather, and groundswells of change happen in society, economics and politics.

-It can feel scary, especially if you read the news too much.
+It can feel scary—especially if you read the news too much.

 scary news makes our fear-based ‘reptilian’ brains kick in, which -